kollepallirishith/EI-STUDY-RECUITMENT-ASSIGNMENT/README.md

 In this exercise, you are required to build a simple console/terminal-based application.
 The focus should be on implementing solid logic and code quality, while adhering to design principles and patterns.
 ### ChatRoomV1 Mini-Project
 As part of your chosen project, you may implement **ChatRoomV1**.
 This project will include a chat server and client system that enables real-time communication.
 Here are the primary features and considerations:
+## Key Features
+- **User Connection**: Users can connect to the chat server by specifying the server's IP address and their chosen nickname, ensuring easy access to the chat room.
+- **Real-Time Messaging**: Users can send messages to all participants in the chat room and receive messages from others in real-time, fostering dynamic communication.
+- **Active User Display**: The client provides a dedicated area that displays the list of currently active users, enhancing user awareness of participants in the chat.
+- **Input Validation**: The application includes validation checks, such as preventing the use of reserved nicknames (e.g., "admin"), ensuring a smoother user experience.
 #### Features
 - **Server**:
   - Handle multiple client connections and manage user interactions.